-The second year resident rotates on General Surgery Services at both RUHS and Kaiser Permanente and the surgical sub-specialties of plastic surgery, pediatric surgery (at LLUMC), and SICU.
-The PGY-2 resident is responsible for day-to-day care of surgical patients on their assigned service and will be supervised at all times by senior residents and faculty.
-The major goal of the second year of residency is to introduce the resident to critical care, and to allow graded responsibility for patient care, including instruction in pre- and postoperative care, with an emphasis on nutritional and metabolic management.
-The PGY-2 will gain additional valuable experience in the operating room both as an assistant and as the primary surgeon on uncomplicated minor surgeries.
+The second-year resident rotates on General Surgery Services at both RUHS and Kaiser Permanente and the surgical sub-specialties of plastic surgery, pediatric surgery (at Children's Hospital Orange County-CHOC), and SICU.
+The PGY-2 resident is responsible for day-to-day care of surgical patients on their assigned service and will be supervised at all times by senior residents and faculty, in addition to being a mentor and guide for the PGY-1 residents.
+The major goal of the second year of residency is to introduce the resident to critical care, and to allow graded responsibility for patient care, including instruction in pre-operative care and postoperative care, with an emphasis on nutritional and metabolic management.
+The PGY-2 will gain additional valuable experience in the operating room both as an assistant and as the primary surgeon on uncomplicated or routine surgeries.

-- Develop skill in the provision of pre-operative and post-operative care by managing pre-operative and post-operative care of complex patients independently under supervision. - Establish a knowledge base and skill proficiency for the management of the critically ill surgical patient, place endotracheal tubes, arterial lines, and performs escharotomy proficiently. (achieves acceptable grade on rotation evaluation) - Develop organizational and teaching skills necessary for management of a surgical service (attends to routine organizational duties of service such as organizing rounds and teaching sessions). - o Acquire basic skills to perform ultrasound evaluations of breast, thyroid and trauma. - Develop a working knowledge of and familiarity with the management of common problems in Plastic Surgery, Pediatric Surgery, and SICU.
-Demonstrate skill in operative technique required for procedures of increasing surgical complexity, such as skin grafting, more complex hernia repairs and complex soft-tissue surgery (is able to perform these operations with minimal assistance). - Continue developing a working knowledge of the core competencies and complete the assigned curriculum in each area. - Outline key professionalism principles as presented in the College's "Code of Professional Conduct" and apply it to everyday caring for patients. - Develop lifelong habits of self-assessment, self-directed learning and reflection upon what has been learned to consciously change behaviors and practices that can improve patient care - Continue to improve the communication skills with different members of the health care team - Develop an understanding of the process followed to monitor and improve quality by the hospital as a system of care as well as medical staff in particular
+- O Develop skill in the provision of pre-operative and post-operative care by managing pre-operative and post-operative care of complex patients independently under supervision. - Establish a knowledge base and skill proficiency for the management of the critically ill surgical patient, place endotracheal tubes, arterial lines, and performs escharotomy proficiently. (achieves acceptable grade on rotation evaluation) - Develop organizational and teaching skills necessary for management of a surgical service (attends to routine organizational duties of service such as organizing rounds and teaching sessions). - o Acquire basic skills to perform ultrasound evaluations of breast, thyroid and trauma. - Develop a working knowledge of and familiarity with the management of common problems in Plastic Surgery, Pediatric Surgery, and SICU.
+Demonstrate skill in operative technique required for procedures of increasing surgical complexity, such as skin grafting, more complex hernia repairs and complex soft-tissue surgery (can perform these operations with minimal assistance). - Continue developing a working knowledge of the core competencies and complete the assigned curriculum in each area. - Outline key professionalism principles as presented in the American College of Surgeons "Code of Professional Conduct" and apply it to everyday caring for patients. - Develop lifelong habits of self-assessment, self-directed learning and reflection upon what has been learned to consciously change behaviors and practices that can improve patient care - o Continue to improve the communication skills with different members of the health care team - O Develop an understanding of the process followed to monitor and improve quality by the hospital as a system of care as well as medical staff in particular